-Moreover, Sebastopol Hills shares predominant and defining characteristics with the Russian River Valley AVA, such as fog intrusion, the "coastal cool" climate, the Russian River watershed, and the prevalence of Goldridge Fine Sandy Loam soil.
+Moreover, Sebastopol Hills shares predominant and defining characteristics with the Russian River Valley AVA, such as fog intrusion, the "coastal cool" climate, the Russian River watershed, and the presence of Goldridge soil.
 Because of these similarities, the proposed Sebastopol Hills AVA should continue to be contained within the Russian River Valley AVA.

-However, there are notable distinguishing features as well, such as the topography of Sebastopol Hills' undulating hillsides, the cooler, "coastal cool" climate, heavier fog intrusion, and almost exclusive Goldridge, Sebastopol, and Cotati, Fine Sandy Loam soil series derived from the WGF.
+However, there are notable distinguishing features as well, such as the topography of Sebastopol Hills' undulating hillsides, the cooler, "coastal cool" climate, heavier fog intrusion, and almost exclusive Goldridge, Sebastopol, and Cotati soil series derived from the WGF.
 These distinguishing features, and the other distinguishing features referenced herein, sufficiently distinguish Sebastopol Hills from the Russian River Valley AVA so as to support the granting of this petition to establish a new Sebastopol Hills AVA.

 Further, Sebastopol Hills is its own distinct viticultural area, just as Green Valley of the Russian River Valley AVA is its own distinct viticultural area and just as the SLO Coast AVA is its own distinct viticultural area.
 Each of these viticultural areas meet the requirements to have their own, respective AVA designations.
-Yet, because Sebastopol Hills does not yet enjoy its own status as a defined AVA, wine deriving from grapes grown in Sebastopol Hills cannot currently be labeled as such.
-As stated by TTB: "Establishing a smaller AVA within the larger AVA also provides vintners with more flexibility in how they choose to market their wines82."
+Yet, because Sebastopol Hills does not yet enjoy its own status as a defined AVA, wine derived from grapes grown in Sebastopol Hills cannot currently be labeled as a distinct viticultural area.
+Each of these viticultural areas meet the requirements to have their own, respective AVA designations.
+Yet, because Sebastopol Hills does not yet enjoy its own status as a defined AVA, wine derived from grapes grown in Sebastopol Hills cannot currently be labeled as such.
+As stated by TTB: "Establishing a smaller AVA within the larger AVA also provides vintners with more flexibility in how they choose to market their wines."
+110